rkaiser0324/woocommerce/README.md

 ## Building API Documentation
 The fastest, easiest way is to use the Windows build of PHP 7.0.

+1. Install Git for Windows and ensure it is in the PATH
 1. Install PHP 7.0 for Windows
 1. In `php.ini`:
    1. Update the extension directory to `ext`